joesilveira/joesilveiraProject1/README.md

 # Joe Silveira

-To run the program....Run from gradle-> application -> "Run" *Required*
+To run the program....Run from gradle-> Tasks -> application -> "Run" *Required*
 Java 11+